kaedenpeterson/CPTS322_CourseProject/README.md

 ## Known bugs
 - If admin logs out and logs back in, the cancel and save buttons in edit courses view is grayed out
+- If student logs out and logs back in, the enroll button in cart view and drop courses button in drop courses view is grayed out

 ## Backlog